Types of Palm Trees in Florida (With Pictures and Names) – Identification Guide

 Alexander Palm Tree

-Alexander palm is medium-sized tree suitable to grow in south Florida
+The Solitaire palm is a medium-sized tree suitable for growing in South Florida

-Florida Palm Tree Identification: The Alexander palm tree is identified by a smooth, slender gray stem that bulges at the base.
-Look for pinnate leaves that have an arching growth.
-Bunches of red palm fruits also help identify the Alexander palm tree.
+Florida Palm Tree Identification: The solitaire palm tree is identified by a smooth, slender gray stem that bulges at the base.
+Look for pinnate leaves with an arching growth and clusters of red palm fruits that further aid in identifying the solitaire palm tree.

 Buccaneer Palm (Pseudophoenix sargentii)